 - Such conduct has the purpose or effect of unreasonably interfering with an individual’s work or academic performance, or creates an intimidating, hostile, or offensive work or educational environment.

 Harassment of employees or students by employer, other employees, other students, or non-employees is a violation of this policy.
-Any person who believes herself or himself to be subjected to such harassment, intimidation, and/or exploitation should contact any college official as prompty as possible after the harassment occurs.
+Any person who believes herself or himself to be subjected to such harassment, intimidation, and/or exploitation should contact any college official as promptly as possible after the harassment occurs.
 The college official will take appropriate action to resolve the complaint.